 Turkey plays double standard tactics to the detriment of Somaliland so much so that the sacrosanctity of its role supposed to be devoted as an honest broker was muddled by Turkey.
 The environment of the talks Turley created jeopardized the amicable resolution Somaliland always expected and, instead, led for Somalia choose to have the free ride taking advantage of biased of the environment and daring to breach terms of agreements as they wish and when to feel like.
 Flagrant breaches of agreements became routine for them.

-To rub salt to the wound, Turkey also employs all sorts of tactics and methods to lay its hands on Somaliland’s internal affairs and sovereignty just as does in Somalia.
+To rub salt to the wound, Turkey also employs all sorts of tactics and methods to lay its hands on Somaliland’s internal affairs and sovereignty, just as does in Somalia.
 A Turkish company (FAVORI LLC) that manages Mogadishu Airport, was reported to want to negotiate with the last administration of Somaliland to also take over and manage Hargeisa Egal International Airport.
 This was merely an attempt to bring the management of the Somali (of Somaliland and Somalia) airspace under one management on behalf of Mogadishu.

 Future Prospects of the talks

-Somaliland currently suspended the talks with Somalia after Somalia made interference in the internal affairs of Somaliland by claiming Somaliland part of Somalia subsequent to the tripartite agreement between DP World, Somaliland government and Ethiopia on the investment of Berbera port.
+Somaliland currently suspended the talks with Somalia after Somalia made interference in the internal affairs of Somaliland by claiming Somaliland part of Somalia subsequent to the tripartite agreement between DP World, the Somaliland government and Ethiopia on the investment of Berbera port.
 Somalia openly breached terms of the agreement made in December 2014.
 One of the agreements plainly indicated not to politicize the development of Somalia and Somaliland.
 The two presidents, Sillanyo and Hassan Sheikh agreed not to disturb development projects and investments of their territories.
 In other words, that Somaliland has the right to enter into agreements with investors.

 The resumption of the talks particularly came from the Farmajo of Somalia after his election as president and Somaliland’s recent (2017) presidential election.
-The resumption of the talks was planned a week ago (19th March) preceded by an earlier encounter between the two foreign ministers who also had side-line fringe meetings at the African Union meeting in Addis Ababa and the environment to resuming the talks after a long spell of hold-up was favorable but insensibly polluted by Somalia politicians.
+The resumption of the talks was planned a week ago (19th March) preceded by an earlier encounter between the two foreign ministers, who also had side-line fringe meetings at the African Union meeting in Addis Ababa and the environment to resuming the talks after a long spell of hold-up was favorable but insensibly polluted by Somalia politicians.
 In fact, the resumption of negotiation this time was in the hoped of being hosted by genuine neutral countries, Switzerland was the first location of choice and there are other European countries which have shown interest to facilitate and host the Somaliland-Somalia dialogue to contribute towards the resolution of the conflict.
 But nonetheless, Turkey and Djibouti that hosted the talks are not neutral.
 They both have conflicts of interest.
 Djibouti is biased towards Somalia as it has a major stake in Somalia.
 It has own contingent troops as part of AMISOM and has, therefore, its political clout and own interest in Somalia although there are more interests of economic and social nature with Somaliland.

-Somalia has recently unequivocally without no human face declared aggression towards Somaliland’s sovereignty by declaring that Somaliland territories are part of Somalia and opposed to DP world’s investment in Berbera port.
+Somalia has recently unequivocally, without no human face declared aggression towards Somaliland’s sovereignty by declaring that Somaliland’s territories are part of Somalia and opposed to DP World’s investment in Berbera port.
 President Farmajo’s of Somalia and his prime minister both made a blatant objection against Berbera port investment under the tripartite between Somaliland, DP World, and Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
 They were dispersed to neighboring countries like Djibouti and Ethiopia.
 This is a naked aggression and determined interference in the in the internal affairs of Somaliland territories as Somalia claimed Somaliland as part of Somalia let alone Berbera port.
 That renders the talks expected to happen in Djibouti between the two presidents and the follow up official meeting in Switzerland null and void.
 President Bihi responded sensibly by canceling the meeting.
 After all, that is evidence of the sterility of the talks always from the part of Somalia.
-Somalia is still adamant to the concept of Greater Somalia ‘Somalilweyn’, an out of date notion that is not more than a great daydream today.
-This was a pre-independence and the 1960s idea that brought the first independent Somali-inhabited areas together as the first step towards that goal but completely abandoned (for detailed account of the demise of the ‘Somaliweyn’ and Somali unity concept, see author’s forthcoming book ‘Rebirth of Somaliland’ and a brief extract piece soon by Somaliland Press).
+Somalia is still adamant to the concept of Greater Somalia ‘Somalilweyn’, an out-of-date notion that is not more than a great daydream today.
+This was a pre-independence and the 1960s idea that brought the first independent Somali-inhabited areas together as the first step towards that goal but completely abandoned (for detailed account of the demise of the ‘Somaliweyn’ and Somali unity concept, see author’s forthcoming book ‘Rebirth of Somaliland’ and a brief extract piece soon by SaxafiMedia).

 Muqadas Vs Muqadas

-For Somalia the union between Somalia and Somaliland is sacred (Muqadas) according to its constitution whilst for Somaliland independence and withdrawal from the union is also a sacrosanct (according to its constitution).
+For Somalia, the union between Somalia and Somaliland is sacred (Muqadas) according to its constitution whilst for Somaliland independence and withdrawal from the union is also a sacrosanct (according to its constitution).
 It is inviolable and a consecrated untouchable cause (Muqadas).
 In conflict resolutions, there is no room of win-win situation for both partners but that is obvious for Somaliland.
 Somaliland (an independent state) is rather based on strong legal grounds and historical perspectives.
-That constitutes also a win situation for Somalia by having a neighboring independent Somali state for political, economic, social cooperations.
+That constitutes also a win situation for Somalia by having a neighboring independent Somali state for political, economic, and social cooperation.

 The negotiation style that Somalia chose in the talks is such that it took the option of ‘conflict avoidance’ as Somalia denies and dodges the main issue, the reality on the ground and the principal statement of the negotiation.
 That allowed the problem to fester longer and doom the talks to failure.
 In contrast, however, Somaliland utilizes the option of ‘yielding conflict style’ of negotiation as it utilizes a way of paving the road to the crux of the matter or main issue (Somaliland’s recognition).
 Somaliland made a sacrifice to side-line issues before the main one though perhaps this was a wrong approach.